Mahoney/mahoney.github.com/_posts/2010-11-22-logging-dos-and-donts.md

 public class HighLevelException extends BaseException { ... }
 </pre>By the time the root method actually recovers, we've logged the same low level exception as error five times!
 And _all_ of the information was logged by the last log.error call in the root method.

 You should log an exception once and only once, otherwise when examining a log file for stacktraces you are confused by the same data replicated multiple times, which obfuscates the actual cause and quantity of problems.
 That leaves us with the problem of when it is you should log it.
 I am strongly of the opinion that you should leave it to clients of your code to log your exception as they see fit at the point where they actually handle it (so not when re-throwing it as the cause of a higher level exception).
-You <a href="{{ site.baseurl }}{% post_url 2010-01-29-checked-and-unchecked-exceptions %}">don't know how serious clients think an exception is</a> when you throw that exception.
+You [don't know how serious clients think an exception is]({{ site.baseurl }}{% post_url 2010-01-29-checked-and-unchecked-exceptions %}) when you throw that exception.
 Let them decide what to do with it, including logging it.

 So what about the extra contextual information you were logging at each level?
 Add it to the exception itself, ensuring that it will be printed in the exception's message and also be available programatically to your clients.
 Then when it is logged with stacktrace out will come all that contextual information, just as you need it.